John Cleland (racing driver)

-John Cunningham Cleland (born 15 July 1952) is a retired British auto racing driver, best known for winning the British Touring Car Championship in 1989 and 1995.
+John Cunningham Cleland (born 15 July 1952) is a British retired auto racing driver, best known for winning the British Touring Car Championship in 1989 and 1995.

 Born in Wishaw, Cleland raced autocross and hillclimb in the 1970s, and won his class in the Scottish Rally Championship in 1976 driving a Mitsubishi Colt.
 He switched to circuit racing, achieving success in British Production Car and Thundersaloon championships in the 1980s, before joining Vauxhall for the 1989 British Touring Car Championship.
 He was most recently a co-commentator alongside Martin Haven on the English world feed of the World Touring Car Championship.

 Racing career

 Pre-BTCC

-In the mid-1980s, Cleland's father Bill purchased the 1984 Bathurst 1000 2nd place Holden VK Commodore (an Australian car) from Peter Brock's Holden Dealer Team for his son to race in Thundersaloons.
-During this time the Commodore ran as a Vauxhall Senator.
+In the mid-1980s, Cleland's father Bill purchased the 1984 Bathurst 1000 second place Holden VK Commodore (an Australian car) from Peter Brock's Holden Dealer Team for his son to race in Thundersaloons.
+During this time, the Commodore ran as a Vauxhall Senator.